-Common questions and misunderstandings about hospice
+Common questions about hospice

-Do patients have to be DNR to receive hospice?
-In the U.S., patients are not legally required to have made arrangements for “Do not resuscitate” (DNR) to receive hospice care.
-Patients must be informed that participating in hospice is a choice to accept that death is looming and that aggressive life-sustaining treatments are not part of hospice.
+Do people need a "Do not resuscitate" (DNR) order to receive hospice?
+In the U.S., people are not legally required to have made DNR arrangements to have hospice care.
+People must be informed that taking part in hospice is a choice to accept that death is coming.
+Aggressive life-sustaining treatments aren't part of hospice.
 These treatments include ventilator therapy, intensive care, and vasopressors.

 Who pays for hospice?